Funded Early Education and childcare

 Three and Four Year Olds

 All children aged three to four are entitled to 15 hours funded early education and childcare over 38 weeks which is 570 hours per year.
-It doesn't matter how much their parents earn or how many hours they work.
+It doesn't matter how much you earn or how many hours you work!

 Children can access a place the start of the term after their 3rd birthday.
 You don't need to apply for funding, just find a childcare provider and they will support you to access your child's place.